-Custodisco (or just custo) is a kiosk for fostering and documenting the relationships between people and things
+Custo is a kiosk for fostering and documenting the relationships between people and things

 The thesis is that items with a documented history are less likely to meet an untimely end of life.
+Custo exists to encourage greater care of the material things.

-click for a bigger 25mb version of this gif
+click for a bigger (25mb) gif

 The custo kiosk allows users to design their own custom fabric or sticker tags to affix to items.
 A common component of a tag is the owner's contact info in case the item is lost.
 A QR code is printed on the tag with a unique item ID.
-With the right software anyone can update stories, history and meta-data about the item using this unique ID.
+Using the kiosk or a

 ~